|SHADOWS ON THE WALL | REVIEWS | NEWS | FESTIVAL | AWARDS | Q&A | ABOUT | TALKBACK|

 As America's top female player, Billie Jean (Stone) takes on the head of the tennis association (Pullman), demanding an increase from an eighth of what the men are paid.
 When he refuses, Billie Jean and her publicist (Silverman) launch a rival women's league.
 Meanwhile, retired star Bobby (Carell) is looking for something to bet on, and decides to take on this women's movement by challenging them to a match.
 He beats Australian champion Margaret Court (McNamee) in straight sets, proving his point.
 But Billie Jean won't take that lying down.

 Writer Beaufoy and directors Dayton and Faris pack quite a lot into these two hours, exploring the private and public sides of both King and Riggs.
 As she challenges the status quo, King is discovering a romantic connection with her hairdresser (Riseborough), questioning her marriage to Larry (Stowell).
 And Riggs is grappling with the gambling addiction that has jeopardised his marriage to Priscilla (Shue).
-There's also a superb depiction of the players' camaraderie between and knowing comical schtick with King's understanding stylist (Cumming).
+There's also a superb depiction of the players' camaraderie, plus knowing comical schtick with King's understanding stylist (Cumming).

 Each performance is sparky, bringing so much attitude that each actor gets to be a scene-stealer.
 Stone and Carell find a rich range of textures, creating two contenders who are made for each other: determined, talented and gifted at both maintaining focus and channeling their emotions into their sport.
 But it's their personal journeys that provide a connection for the viewer, and their offhanded humour that makes them both loveable.